PrinciplesDotDev/principles/README.md

 Contributions are most welcome and encouraged.
 Create a pull request and add your own Principles or update others with the merge target set to **release** branch

+## Keeping in touch

+Sign up for an account at https://principles.dev and follow [@principles_dev](https://twitter.com/principles_dev) to learn more about principles.

 ## Licensing